lars-ctf/writeup-gpn22/archventuretime.md

   return succ_;
 }
 ```
-Sort is just a baisc quicksort implementation.
-So the binary just checks if the inputed liscence-key consists of the same chars as the corret liscence key in arbitrary order.
+Sort is just a basic quicksort implementation.
+So the binary just checks if the inputed liscence-key consists of the same chars as the correct liscence key in arbitrary order.
 With this we know all chars of our Key `067889BBCKKMOPPUVWYY` and can construct a new key bypassing the first binary:
 ```
 > rm /tmp/check*
 > ./chal_patched